-In March this year, four workshops were conducted with 31 members of the community with an interest in early year’s education and care, Providers and Educators from Nillumbik services, to seek feedback on Council’s Early Years Infrastructure Plan.
+In March 2019, four workshops were conducted with 31 members of the community with an interest in early year’s education and care, Providers and Educators from Nillumbik services, to seek feedback on Council’s Early Years Infrastructure Plan.

 The workshops aimed to:

 - Engage with the community, provide information to participants about the current Early Years Infrastructure challenges and future needs of the community.

 - Consider State and National perspectives, particularly the Department of Education and Training policy direction in relation to future programs and funding.

 - Discuss and develop a set of principles which reflect the priorities and values of the community.
 These will be referred to by Council when determining future Early Years Infrastructure needs in the Shire over the next 10 years.

 - Finalise a set of Principles for making decisions about Early Years Infrastructure planning.